 However, even in death, Jesus’ legacy lived on.
 His resurrection three days after his crucifixion demonstrated his ultimate victory over death and sin, and it continues to inspire and give hope to millions worldwide.

 In conclusion, Jesus’ miracles in Jerusalem were powerful displays of his divine power and love for humanity.
-Through his healing and restoration, he brought hope to those suffering and demonstrated his compassion for all.
+He brought hope to those suffering through his healing and restoration, demonstrating compassion for all.
 His legacy continues to inspire and give hope to millions, and his message of love and forgiveness is as relevant today as it was 2,000 years ago.